tecnickcom/demo-srv-idp/README.md

 ### Graphite

 The Graphite administration console is at [http://127.0.0.1:51080](http://127.0.0.1:51080).
-This can be used to create graphs of the srv-idp generated metrics.
+This can be used to create graphs of the srv-idp generated metrics (performance information such as session starts, logins, communications with the authentication server, status spikes etc.)